 Project Introduction

-One of the largest and most ambitious maintenance and rehabilitation projects undertaken in New Zealand is starting in September 2024 on State Highway 1 in Southern Waikato.
-Sections of SH1 from just north of Tīrau to Waiouru which will be the focus of accelerated maintenance over a 16-month period.
+One of the largest and most ambitious maintenance projects undertaken in New Zealand is starting in September 2024 on State Highway 1 in central and southern Waikato.
+Sections of SH1 from just north of Tīrau to Waiouru will be the focus of accelerated maintenance over a 16-month period.

 • Estimated project dates